remygatins/BlackSeaBass_project/lab_notebook/20201120_DNAextracts_freezerlocation.md

 ## 2020_11_20

-# DNA extracts are stored in the -80oC freezer in location 4111-4144; there are 3 boxes total:
+# DNA extracts are stored in the -80oC freezer [see freezer databases](https://docs.google.com/spreadsheets/d/12TA0x9hPe6B8G34A2ID93ebjxdaGcEiMHAAajCyuQqo/edit#gid=0):

   - NOTE THAT THESE BOXES CONTAIN ALL EXTRACTS, INCLUDING LOW YIELD EXTRACTS: SAMPLE/TUBE IDs = 7, 19-20, 30 THROUGH 43, 46, 50, 61, SOME OF WHICH WERE SUCCESSFULLY RE-EXTRACTED.
 REFER TO THE DATABASE https://docs.google.com/spreadsheets/d/1nsb41ZlVDm029fumGS6wH2rgP8YyBvYq6LbtekpVMCk/edit#gid=0 COLUMN "ENOUGH FOR DDRAD" TO FIND THE LIST OF 62 SAMPLES THAT ARE GOOD FOR DDDRA.